 It took many years of spiritual journey to finally find (or perhaps remember) my voice.
 Sparked by an intuitive calling and a deep desire to move outside of patriarchal conditioning, I left office-life to head to Southeast Asia, Nepal and India for an 18-month spiritual journey.
-During my trip, I taught English to Tibetan monks, taught yoga to Tibetan refugee teenage girls in Dharamsala, India, and met with the Dalai Lama.
+During my trip, I taught English to Tibetan monks, taught yoga to Tibetan refugee girls in Dharamsala, India, studied with and met the Dalai Lama.
 I then moved to London and served as magazine editor for the Free Tibet Campaign, and later worked in the Middle East as a reporter, in New York as a teacher, eventually finding my way to Santa Monica, California.

 It was there that I had my full-blown awakening to the Divine Feminine.
 Inspired to help other women remember who they are and blossom into their full potential, I started my own yoga clothing line called Lotus Blossom Style based on the Goddess.

 But my awakening did not stop there.
 Once I woke up to the oppression of women’s voices and learned of the human rights abuses happening all over the world, there was no turning back.
 I knew the pain of suppressing my own voice, and now I knew the violence being committed against the bodies and voices of women on a global scale.